Breakaway Transdniestria still wants to join Russia - RIA cites foreign minister | Law-Order

 Transdniestria's Foreign Minister Vitaly Ignatiev told RIA news agency that Moscow's "special military operation" in Ukraine had not affected his region's aim to officially join Russia, in line with its 2006 referendum.
 "The vector of Transdniestria has remained unchanged throughout the republic's existence - reflected in the results of the referendum on September 17, 2006, where it is clearly stated: independence with free accession to the Russian Federation," RIA Novosti quoted Ignatiev as saying.

-The goal of Moldova's breakaway region of Transdniestria to become a part of Russia remains unaffected by the war in neighboring Ukraine, the region's foreign minister told RIA Novosti news agency on Friday.
-Transdniestria, internationally recognized as part of Moldova, lies on a thin strip of land along Ukraine's southwest border.
-Its status dates to the collapse of the Soviet Union when a military conflict broke out between pro-Moldovan and pro-Russian factions over the future of the region.

-"The vector of Transdniestria has remained unchanged throughout the republic's existence - reflected in the results of the referendum on September 17, 2006, where it is clearly stated: independence with free accession to the Russian Federation," RIA Novosti quoted Ignatiev as saying.
+In a conference call with reporters on Friday, Kremlin spokesperson Dmitry Peskov said he had nothing to say about Ignatiev's comments.
 After Russia invaded Ukraine on Feb.
-24, Kyiv feared that Moscow could use Transdniestria - and the hundreds of Russian troops still stationed there as peacekeepers - to invade Ukraine from a fourth direction.
+24, fears rose in Kyiv that Moscow could use Transdniestria - and the hundreds of Russian troops still stationed there as peacekeepers - to invade Ukraine from a fourth direction.

 The breakaway region's capital, Tiraspol, is just 100 kilometers (60 miles) from Ukraine's strategically important Black Sea port city of Odesa.
 Officials in Transdniestria have denied their region could be used as a springboard for attacking Ukraine.